JosephJonathanFernandes/JosephJonathanFernandes/README.md

 💻 **Software Developer | Open-Source Enthusiast | Tech Explorer**

 I love building impactful software, exploring system-level programming, and contributing to projects that solve real-world problems.
-Currently focusing on **C, C++, Python, Embedded Systems, and Full-Stack Development**.
+Currently focusing on **C, C++, Python and Full-Stack Development**.
 I like building projects that are both **practical and innovative**.
 ---